 Azarm Ghareman, PhD

-As a Clinical Psychologist with special training in Depth Psychology, (PSY17003) I have conducted many professional training workshops, and currently teach at Pacifica Graduate Institute in Carpinteria, California, as an adjunct faculty member.
+I am a Clinical Psychologist (PSY17003) with special training in Depth Psychology.
+Depth Psychology is a branch of psychological science that honors the unconscious.
+I have conducted many professional training workshops and have taught at Pacifica Graduate Institute in Carpinteria, California, as an adjunct faculty member.
 I also hold advanced degrees in chemistry and business administration.

 My life includes several difficult cultural adaptations.
 At age 16, I emigrated from Iran and spent two years in an international high school in Geneva, Switzerland, studying subjects in English, which at the time was a foreign language to me.
 I watched my country burn in conflict of revolution as I adjusted to life in a foreign land.